RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 Once the BAS has opened, you'll have to *Create Dev Space*: Select the name *Fiori* and the application type *SAP Fiori* and click on *Create Dev Space*.
 Your Dev Space will automatically be started - this takes some minutes.
 Meanwhile you can store a browser bookmark for the BAS.
 Once it's *running*, open the Dev Space.

 Click on *Terminal* > *New Terminal...* in the toolbar and type `cf login --sso` into the opened editor.
-Confirm the command with enter.
+Paste the API endpoint `https://api.cf.us10.hana.ondemand.com` and confirm via Enter.

 You'll get a link in order to retrieve a temporary passcode for logging in - open this URL from the BAS Terminal via `Ctrl + Click`.
 You might have to select the *Default Identity Provider* in the browser window and will get a passcode afterwards.
 Copy this passcode, paste it back into the BAS Terminal and click `Enter`.
 You won't see that the passcode was pasted, the input field will remain empty.
 Just be confident of yourself and press `Enter` anyways!
 You should get an *OK* message in the Terminal and are finally good to go.